National responses to the COVID-19 pandemic in Africa: Madagascar

 Lockdowns were implemented in at least two cities.
 The government announced on 17 March that all international and regional flights would be suspended for 30 days starting 20 March.
 In the central region with Antananarivo, a lockdown was imposed from 6 to 20 July in response to a spike in new cases in the capital.

 The Central Bank of Madagascar injected hundreds of billions of ariary into the banking system to ease the economic damage caused by COVID-19.

 On 20 April 2020, Madagascar President Andry Rajoelina officially launched a coronavirus "cure" dubbed Covid-Organics.
 Developed by the Madagascar Institute of Applied Research (MIAR), the herbal tea was made using artemisia and other locally sourced herbs.
 Soldiers were dispatched to hand out batches of Covid-Organic, with Colonel Willy Ratovondrainy announcing on state television that the tea would "strengthen immunity".
 However, the National Academy of Medicine of Madagascar (ANAMEM) voiced its skepticism, while the World Health Organization (WHO) cautioned that there was no proof for any coronavirus cure at the time of Covid-Organic's launch.
 The African Union has entered into discussions with the Malagasy government to test the drug's safety and efficiency.

 Mauritius

 Closure of educational institutions

 On 18 March 2020, amidst a surge in fresh cases being confirmed in Mauritius, the Government of Mauritius announced that all schools and universities would be shut until further notice.
 Education programs were provided to all students online and on the television through the Mauritius Broadcasting Corporation.

-In May 2020, the government approved the distribution of 2,500 Tablet computer to children who are on the social security register.
+In May 2020, the government approved the distribution of 2,500 tablet computers to children who are on the social security register.